stoffelkopf/diablokillcounter/README.md

 - load killcounter char in single player mode
 - in Cheat Engine open the "Table" menu -> "Show Cheat Table LUA Script"
 - select your release version (local release = "0" or "1")
-- -  1 table data only e.g. for wordpress / other sites (you must upload the monster images to oyu webspace and change the imagepath1 var)
+- -  1 table data only e.g. for wordpress / other sites (you must upload the monster images to your webspace and change the imagepath1 var)
   -  0 for local data with complete html (imagepath will be images/)
 - press the Execute Script Button
 - copy the data from the output window